Television in Cuba: 1980s: The birth of regional television and international reach

-In 1984, the CIRT began forming, on the basis of the Channel 6 and Tele Rebelde repeater stations outside Havana, a regional television service made up of a number of provincial telecentros, television stations based in each of the provincial capital cities.
-The regional repeater channels system was born in 1967 as an effort to bring Channel 6's national programming (and later on Tele Rebelde productions) to provincial viewers, with the provincial repeaters also providing regional opt-outs and occasionally national programming.
+In 1984, the CIRT began forming, on the basis of the Channel 6 and Tele Rebelde regional repeater stations outside Havana City, a regional television service made up of a number of provincial telecentros, television stations based in each of the provincial capital cities.
+The regional repeater channels system was born in 1967 as an effort to bring Channel 6's national programming (and later on Tele Rebelde productions) to provincial viewers, with the provincial repeaters also providing regional opt-outs and occasionally national programming produced for the two networks.
 Camagüey was the first province to sign on to regional television, when Televisión Camagüey officially began broadcasting on July 29 the same year, this time on the Channel 4 frequency.
 On April 29, 1986, the regional service of Tele Rebelde for the by now province of Santiago de Cuba was relaunched as a separate station, Tele Turqino.
 In 1990, what is now Canal Habana as launched as a partnership between CIRT and the University of Havana.

 The 1980s also saw the beginning of international broadcasts by the CIRT bringing Cuban television programming overseas as well as providing an outlet to Cuban culture (including music and the arts).
 In 1986, beating the Warsaw Pact, Nicaragua and the socialist republics of East Asia, Cubavision International, then simply Cubavision, was launched to bring Channel 6 and Tele Rebelde programming to millions of satellite (and later on cable) viewers in the United States, Canada, Puerto Rico, the rest of the Caribbean and mainland Central America.

-In 1988, buoyed by the success of the international service, Channel 6 and Cubavision were relaunched as Cubavision and Cubavision International.
-In 1990 Cubavision released an ultra-modern CGI identity card featuring the José Martí Memorial, with the Channel 6 logo placed on the left of the memorial.
+In 1989, buoyed by the success of the international service, Channel 6 and Cubavisión were relaunched as Cubavision and Cubavisión International respectively.
+In December 1989, with the channel rename, Cubavisión released an ultra-modern CGI identity card featuring the José Martí Memorial, with the Channel 6 logo placed on the left of the memorial.

 1990s: Community television begins

-Despite the Special Period dealing a huge blow to Cuban television production, 1993 saw the birth of the country's first community TV channel, Televisión Serrana.
+While the Special Period dealt an immense blow to Cuban television production, 1993 saw the birth of the country's first community TV channel, Televisión Serrana.
 Signing on in 1993, with assistance from UNESCO and later on the ICRT, it was the first channel of its kind in Cuba, serving as a documentary and current affairs channel with studios in Buey Arriba, Granma, aimed at showcasing the culture and traditions of the Sierra Maestra.
 Its ground breaking documentaries and short films proved to be a gamechanger indeed for the Cuban TV industry.